obsolism/obsolism/README.md

 This README serves to provide a short introduction to the religion and as a directory to guide you through the contents of this repo.

-:warning: This religion is **incomplete** and will remain as such until all the core documentation has been written.
-From that point it will be marked as **beta** for a period of two years, after which it will be marked complete.
+> :warning: This religion will be marked **incomplete** until all the core documentation has been written.
+From that point it will be marked as **beta** for a period of two years, after which it will be marked **complete**.
 Note that "complete" in this context does not mean it will cease to change, it only reflects that the project is mature enough to be followed seriously.
+You can view the current status in the ["About" page](about.yaml).

 ## Intent